open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 In some cases, the instrumented library provides a way to retrieve accurate timestamps of when the operation starts and ends.
 The `StartTimeExtractor` and `EndTimeExtractor` interfaces can be used to feed this information into OpenTelemetry trace and metrics data.
-Ether both time extractors or none at all need to be provided to the `InstrumenterBuilder`.
-It is crucial to avoid a situation where one time measurement uses the library timestamp and the other the internal OpenTelemetry SDK clock, as it would result in inaccurate telemetry.
+Provide either both time extractors or none to the `InstrumenterBuilder`: it is crucial to avoid a situation where one time measurement uses the library timestamp and the other the internal OpenTelemetry SDK clock, as it would result in inaccurate telemetry.